thorne7/Horiseon-Challenge/Develop/README.md

 -For my first challenge was an On-The-Job ticket.
 This required me to modify & refactor some existing code.
 A marketing agency has hired me to make thier site more accessible to the public and others with disabilities.

 -When inpecting the code a few links of the site were not funtioning properly.
-The HTML required adding & changing the semantic elements as most were all classed as '<div>'.
+The HTML required adding & changing the semantic elements as most were all classed as 'div'.

 -The title was changed to something more suitable and clear.
 The CSS selectors were conolidated methodically and reaaranged to keep the flow logical with CSS & HTML structure.

 -Additionally, comments were added to the CSS explaining some of the selectors purpose and functions.
+I also left the footer visable even though the 'demo.png' did not show it.
+I did this due to the user story and the mention of accessibility (screen readers etc).

 -While working on this site, I learnt that though there may be a solution to an issue it may not be the best for the current problem.
 Searching for multipule solutions to a problem helps to ensure you find the appropriate one.